zacky1972/sample_port_node/README.md

 # sample_port_node

-Sample code Port with communicating between Elixir and C by Node.
+Sample code Port with communicating between Elixir and C or Rust by Node.

 ## License